Family Law Services

 Today, many couples are choosing alternatives to marriage.

-Family law covers a wide range of issues pertaining to families, including marriage, paternity, custody, domestic partnership, children, adoption, and divorce.
+Family law covers a wide range of issues pertaining to families, including marriage, paternity, allocation, domestic partnership, children, adoption, and divorce.

 Grandparents have a right to visitation with their grandchildren.
-Depending on the circumstances of a specific case, grandparents could even be awarded custody of their grandchild.
+Depending on the circumstances of a specific case, grandparents could even be awarded allocation of their grandchild.

 The process of dividing assets in a divorce is almost always a difficult matter.
 Contentious disputes must be resolved, complex assets must be sorted out, and, in some cases, hidden assets must be discovered.

-Same-sex couples go through the same legal issues as heterosexual couples when it comes to issues such as drafting pre-nuptial agreements, divorce/separation, child custody, child visitation, child support and alimony.
+Same-sex couples go through the same legal issues as heterosexual couples when it comes to issues such as drafting pre-nuptial agreements, divorce/separation, child allocation and parenting time, child support, and maintenance (alimony).

-Joint custody allows both parents to maintain the power to make important decisions for their child.
+Joint allocation allows both parents to maintain the power to make significant decisions for their child.